atrisha/atrisha.github.io/_pages/about.md

 I am a postdoctoral fellow at the [Schwartz Reisman Institute for Technology and Society](https://srinstitute.utoronto.ca ) at the University of Toronto in [Prof. Gillian Hadfield](https://vectorinstitute.ai/team/gillian-hadfield/)'s group and affiliated with the Vector Institute of Artificial Intelligence.

 My research focuses on multi-agent systems, empirical game theory, and other computational methods for AI safety; both at the level of a specific application as well as society.

-My research broadly covers the following themes:
+Often this falls under the umbrella of [Cooperative AI](https://arxiv.org/pdf/2012.08630.pdf?utm_medium=referral&utm_source=idealist) spanning the following themes:

-- Theories of bounded rationality for human-AI interactions.
+- Theories of bounded rationality and methods of modelling behaviour for human-AI interactions.
 - Role of norms, beliefs, and information in 'AI and society' (e.g., online social systems)
-- Computational models for safety validation of automated systems that interact with humans (e.g. self-driving cars).
+- Safety of automated systems that interact with humans (e.g. self-driving cars).

 I received my PhD from David R Cheriton School of Computer Science at the University of Waterloo.
-I developed game-theoretic models of naturalistic human driving behaviour that can capture the diversity of human driving, as well as augment them with rare and edge-case scenarios often not observed in the observational data.
-These methods are useful in several phases of autonomous vehicle development, including testing, verification, and behaviour planning.
 You can check out my thesis [here](https://uwspace.uwaterloo.ca/handle/10012/18751).

 Prior to starting grad school, I spent eight years working in industry, most of which was at IBM Software Labs in India.